evan2645/vault-plugin-spiffe-auth/Design.md

 ### Example showing `spiffe://prod.acme.net/` as a global identity and a trust domain per geo location.
+A large geo-distributed application would most likely run Vault premium which allows multi-datacenter performance replication.
+In this instance a Vault Cluster would exist in each Region however the Clusters would be joined and in terms or read and writes would share the same data.

 | Trust Domain               | Vault Cluster | Auth Mount Point   | Comments |
 | -------------------------- | ------------- | ------------------ | ------------------------------------------ |
 | spiffe://us.prod.acme.net/ | Production    | /v1/auth/spiffe/us | Vault premium with performance replication |